 In this type of arrangement, you can work with any number or combination of agents you want and you will never be liable to pay commission to anyone when you buy a home, unless this is previously agreed by both parties in writing.

 This occurs when the agent acts on behalf of both the buyer and seller.
 But don’t let this scenario alarm you; remember, for the purposes of a contract, ‘agent’ means ‘brokerage’.
-So if you are under a Buyer Representation Agreement with Jamie, and the property you are bidding on is listed for sale by his same brokerage (Private Service Realty Ltd., Brokerage), this is considered a Multiple Representation situation; even though Jamie himself is still looking after your best interests, every step of the way.
+So if you are under a Buyer Representation Agreement with Jamie, and the property you are bidding on is listed for sale by his same brokerage (SAGE Real Estate LTD., Brokerage), this is considered a Multiple Representation situation; even though Jamie himself is still looking after your best interests, every step of the way.

 Multiple representation situations are fairly common and must be acknowledged by all parties in writing prior to any offer being submitted.

 No matter which type of representation (a.k.a. ‘agency’) you select, it’s important to make sure you are comfortable with your Realtor® and that he truly cares about your needs.
 The whole point is for your agent to make the entire home buying process more enjoyable and relaxing for you!